GeorgeHahn/firefly-plaid-connector/README.md

 ### From source

 Build `firefly-plaid-connector` with the .Net Core 3.1 SDK.
-Repo organization is currentlty subpar due to dependencies on two libraries that are not yet avalable on Nuget.